 There are three options for purchasing the Echelon United membership (buying a subscription actually leads to a reduction in the cost of the Stride itself, which is usually priced at just over $1,300):

 I was prepared for a really shaky run on the Stride.
-With a 1.75 chp motor and with such a lightweight machine, I expected it to feel like a cheap treadmill, but it really doesn’t.
+With a 1.75 CHP motor and with such a lightweight machine, I expected it to feel like a cheap treadmill, but it really doesn’t.

-The Stride has a max speed of 12 miles per hour and has a max incline of 10%.
+The Stride has a max speed of 12 miles per hour and a max incline of 10%.
 I tested the extremes on these, and even then, the machine really doesn’t shake much.
 The belt isn’t very cushioned, so I’d rank this on the lower end in terms of comfort.

 I also decided to see what the machine would be like without using the app.
 There are eight built-in treadmill workouts, like hills and intervals.
 So really, if you don’t want to pay for a subscription, you don’t have to.
 The machine would work just fine without it.
-At that point, what you’re paying for is the small size and compact nature of the Stride.
+At that point, what you’re paying for is a small size and compact nature of the Stride.

-The warranty on the Echelon Stride is just one year.
-This is well below industry standard, as even the warranties that I would rate as “sub par” would cover the frame alone for at least five years.
+The warranty on the Echelon Stride treadmill is just one year.
+This is well below industry standard, as even the warranties that I would rate as “subpar” would cover the frame alone for at least five years.
 Echelon Fitness offers the ability for you to purchase a three-year extended warranty for $150.
 It may be worth it, given the weaker motor and already manageable price point for this machine.